 Sometimes life is very loud.
 Thoughts, worries, ideas and concerns spin around and around inside my head all at the same time, jumbling together to create a mess of confusion that’s impossible to find a way through.
 Finding myself in the middle of this mess is often totally overwhelming.

 I have spent many years in doctors’ offices and counselling sessions in an attempt to treat my severe anxiety.
-I have talked a lot, been given drugs, advice and numerous meditation CDs, but beyond all those things, what stuck in my head the most was being told during one such session “Don’t try to get rid of your anxiety.
+I have talked a lot, been given drugs, advice and numerous meditation CDs, but beyond all these, what resonated the most was simply being told “Don’t try to get rid of your anxiety.
 It’s not about making it go away.”